BIG-SA/BASH-Intro-2018/notes/0_introduction.md

 For all sessions, we'll be running on virtual machines (VMs) and we'd like you to log in to these machines using a terminal.
 This is how we commonly interact with these machines so will be good practice.
-If you're on OSX or ubuntu, you simply need to know how to find a terminal:
+If you're on OSX or Ubuntu, you simply need to know how to find a terminal:

 - OSX: `CMD + Space` then type the word terminal
-- Ubuntu: `Ctrl + Alt + t`
+- Ubuntu: `Ctrl + Alt + T`

 For **Windows users**, we advise either using `PuTTY` or `git bash`, both of which require installation.
 Installation instructions [can be found here](../install/windowsInstall.md).